 She was fluent in French, spoke Russian, and could use any of the Slavic languages.
 In 1945, she transferred from the OWI to the State Department, where she worked in the International Information Division as a divisional assistant until September 1945.
 According to a Venona cable dated “28 March 1945,” she was given by another Soviet spy within the U.S. government “the task of trying to get in the RADIO STATION [RATsIYa] about Swiss-German financial operations.”
 “RATsIYa” was the code name for the Office of War Information, including the Voice of America.

-A message to Moscow from Communist Party USA leaders, marked “TOP SECRET” – Document 74 – found by Western scholars in the Soviet archives in the 1990s, leaves no doubt that the Soviet intelligence service also had other spies in the information departments of the Office of Strategic Services (OSS), which later became the Office of War Information.
-They included some who worked in the Voice of America foreign language services.
+A message to Moscow from Communist Party USA leaders marked “TOP SECRET” – Document 74 – found by Western scholars in the Soviet archives in the 1990s, leaves no doubt that the Soviet intelligence service also had other spies in the information departments of the Office of Strategic Services (OSS), which later became the Office of War Information and employed Flora Don Wovschin in the library and research department serving the OWI staff in New York, including Voice of America officials and programmers.
+The Soviet spies listed in the document found in the Soviet archives worked in the Voice of America foreign language services during World War II.

 Document 74